 Click to download Grant Budget Worksheet

-Please know that an organization can only apply for a General Fund grant valued more than $5,000 one time in any rolling 12 month period.
+Organizations may apply for a General Fund grant valued more than $5,000 up to two times in any rolling 12 month period; with the option for a second application only if the first request was denied.
+The second application must also be for a different project.
 Mini-grant applications for projects valued $5,000 or below can be submitted quarterly.
 See the Mini-Grants page for more information.

 Agencies that receive grants agree to: